-This Gorgonzola cream sauce is rich, dreamy, and seriously hard to resist.
-It’s thick, velvety, and perfectly balanced — just the right amount of gorgonzola tang mellowed out by heavy cream, Parmesan, and a hint of garlic.
-Our favorite way to enjoy it?
-Poured over a perfectly cooked filet mignon, though it’s just as delicious with chicken, pork, or swirled into pasta or gnocchi.
+This Gorgonzola cream sauce is thick, velvety, and seriously hard to resist.
+It’s got just the right amount of gorgonzola tang mellowed out by heavy cream, Parmesan, and a hint of garlic.
+My favorite way to enjoy it?
+Poured over a perfectly cooked filet mignon, though it’s just as delicious with roasted veggies, crispy potatoes, or swirled into pasta or gnocchi.
+Swoon!

 Bonus: this sauce can be made ahead, frozen (yes, really!), and reheated with ease.
-And if you’re a sauce lover like we are, don’t miss our cilantro chimichurri, nutty homemade romesco sauce, or classic aioli — all amazing restaurant-worthy sauces for drizzling on steak!
+And if you’re a sauce lover like me, don’t miss our cilantro chimichurri, nutty homemade romesco sauce, or classic aioli—all amazing restaurant-worthy sauces for drizzling on steak!

 Learn From My Mistakes 😉

-Keep in an airtight container in a refrigerator and use within 7 days.
-Sauce can be reheated in a saucepan on the stovetop (over medium heat) or in a microwave safe bowl for 2-3 minutes, until loosened up and warm throughout.
-Then it’s ready to drizzle on your next steak dinner at home (or whatever you like!).
+Store in an airtight container in a fridge and use within one week (though it’s really best within the first 2-3 days).
+The sauce can be reheated in a saucepan on a stovetop over medium heat or in a microwave safe bowl for 2-3 minutes, until loosened up and warm throughout.

-Yes!
-Allow to cool completely to room temperature then transfer to a freezer-safe container, large Ziplock bag (for freezing flat, kind of like you would with soup), or portion into ice cube trays for smaller individual portions.
+If you still want to freeze it, allow the sauce to cool completely to room temperature, transfer to a freezer-safe container or large Ziplock bag (for freezing flat, similar to how you you would freeze soup), or portion into ice cube trays.
 Freeze until solid, then use within 3 months.

 Serving Suggestions (Other Than Steak 😂)

-Mix the gorgonzola sauce into pasta (with chicken, beef, pork, or veggies), toss it with potato gnocchi, fold into mashed potatoes, or spoon on top of juicy burgers.
+Mix the gorgonzola sauce into pasta, toss with potato gnocchi, fold into mashed potatoes, or spoon on top of juicy burgers.
 Honestly, I could keep going, but even simply dunking crusty bread in the sauce would be an acceptable way to enjoy it!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!